-How to Make Guacamole – The Basics
+How to Make Guacamole – Step by Step Guide

 We’ve all seen and most of us have tasted guacamole, that delicious, creamy, sometimes spicy green food ubiquitous to Mexican restaurants.
 Most people would agree that to try guacamole, is to love guacamole.

 It is the ultimate appetizer dip, unlike any other.

 Recipes abound with an incredible variation of ways to prepare this delicacy but just about all guacamole recipes include a variation of some very specific ingredients.
 If you’re a guacamole lover, but are afraid of trying your hand at a homemade recipe, you might be tempted to run out to the store and purchase a pre-made mix, but put your fears aside.

 Making homemade guacamole is one of the easiest things to do with the right fresh ingredients.

 Basic yet essential guacamole ingredients include but are not limited to:

 - Chili peppers

 - Other seasonings, such as pepper, garlic, etc.

 Basic Guacamole – How to Make It